maning/learnosm/_posts/en/lgu1/0200-12-14-gpsessentials.md

 -------------

 ### Using Portable Maps

-	a.
-From the main menu, select Portable Maps.
+1. From the main menu, select Portable Maps.

-	b.
-Tap and hold on the map to create a new cursor.
+2. Tap and hold on the map to create a new cursor.

    ![Waypoints1][]

-	c.
-Drag the cursor onto the location where you want the new waypoint.
+3. Drag the cursor onto the location where you want the new waypoint.

-	d.
-Tap on Actions (
+4. Tap on Actions (

    ![Actions][]

    ) to show the actions pane.

-	e.
-Select the Add Tool to create the waypoint.
+5. Select the Add Tool to create the waypoint.

    ![Waypoints2][]

 ### Using Google Maps

-	a.
-From the main menu, select Google Maps.
+1. From the main menu, select Google Maps.

-	b.
-Go to the location where you want to add your waypoint.
+2. Go to the location where you want to add your waypoint.

-	c.
-Select the Add Tool to create the waypoint.
+3. Select the Add Tool to create the waypoint.
 Tap on the location on the map to create a Waypoint there.
 If you want to create a waypoint at your current location, tap the Add Waypoint button again.

    ![GoogleMaps][]

-	d.
-Repeat steps b and c until you are finished recording your desired waypoints.
+4. Repeat steps b and c until you are finished recording your desired waypoints.

 ### Using Waypoints page

-	a.
-From the main menu, select Waypoints.
+1. From the main menu, select Waypoints.

-	b.
-Select the Add tool to create the waypoint.
+2. Select the Add tool to create the waypoint.

    ![Waypointspage1][]

-	c.
-It will start recording your 1st waypoint.
+3. It will start recording your 1st waypoint.
 You may change the attributes of the waypoint and then press Back to get back to the list.

    ![Waypointspage2][]

-	d.
-When you select the Map pane, you will see where your waypoint is located on the map.
+4. When you select the Map pane, you will see where your waypoint is located on the map.

    ![Waypointspage3][]

-	e.
-Select (
+5. Select (

    ![Close][]

    ) to save your waypoint.

 Geotagging Photos
 -------------

 1. From the main menu, select Camera.

 2. Take a picture of your desired area for geotagging.

 3. The photo you took will serve as a waypoint and automatically be saved on the Portable Maps and Google Maps page.

 4. The data (picture location and the photo file name) will also be logged on the Waypoints page.
 You may also choose which icon to be used for a particular image.
 The icon will be shown on the Portable Maps and Google Maps page as well.